DavidXu-JJ/simple-knn/README.md

 # Simple-knn

-The code is edited and adapted from the simple-knn submodule from https://github.com/graphdeco-inria/gaussian-splatting.
+The code is partially edited and adapted from the simple-knn submodule at https://github.com/graphdeco-inria/gaussian-splatting.

 This code repository is only used for the academic-purpose code release of [StreetUnveiler](https://arxiv.org/abs/2405.18416)